 Myths and Facts About ABA Therapy: Separating Assumptions from Reality

-Applied Behaviour Analysis (ABA) is often misunderstood, and there is also much discussion about it.
-When parents hear about ABA therapy or an applied behaviour analysis online training programme, it is usually via social media or second-hand opinions; the data and descriptions are often outdated, or they fail to reflect how modern applied behaviour analysis for ADHD or autism is practised.
+People often misunderstand Applied Behaviour Analysis, and there is also not much discussion about it.
+When parents hear about ABA therapy or an applied behaviour analysis online training programme, it is usually via social media or second-hand opinions; the data and descriptions are often outdated, or they cannot reflect how professionals practise modern applied behaviour analysis for ADHD.

 However, for parents to make an informed decision, they must move past assumptions and examine what ABA therapy is today.
 So here we are, breaking down the most common assumptions and myths.